TaylorGooge/PSC_Annual_Survey/README.md

 # Annual Survey

 This is a proof-of-concept protoype.
-The goal of this project is to develop a web-app to enable annual data reporting to be captured online.
+The goal of this project is to develop a web-app to enable annual data reporting to be captured online and updated annually.

+## Under Construction
+Ajax to enable pre-populated template currently under construction.
+Styling is also still under construction.

 ## Information

-The front-end is Bootstrap.
-The backend is coded in Javascript with Node.js with Express.
+The front-end is templated with ejs and styled with Boostrap and the backend is coded in Javascript with Node.js with Express.
+Currently authenticating users with Auth0.

 Thanks for stopping by and reviewing my repo!